 So if the impact of the curse for women lends itself to specific ministry, what about the men?

 I found myself pondering this question after preaching at a church service one Sunday.
 After the sermon, I had invited those who were ‘struggling’ in an area of faith to come forward for prayer.
 Twelve responded.
 Eleven of them were women.
-So why the imbalance?
+Why the imbalance?

 Ian Watson testifies to a similar reality with the holding of Shed Nights in regional Australia.
-Known to the locals as Watto, his goal is to create safe places where in his blokey language; “we can get down to the guts of who men are.”6 Many testify to the power of hearing another man open up on the issues of his heart.
-It might be challenging to work out the best expression for men’s ministries, but the need is real and the outcomes worth it.
+Known to the locals as “Watto”, Ian’s goal is to create safe places where in his words; “we can get down to the guts of who men are.”6 Many have testified to the power of hearing another man open up on the issues of his heart.
+It might be challenging to work out the best expression for men’s ministries, but the need is real and the outcomes are worth it.